last-mamad/last-mamad/README.md

 ### <div align="center">I'm Mohammad, a full-time Front-End developer 👨‍💻 working remotely since 2023🚀</div>

-- 🔭 I’m currently working with Shahed University
+- 🔭 I’m currently working with Droplinked

-- 🌱 I’m currently learning TypeScript , Next.js
+-

 - 💬 Ask me about React, vanilla JavaScript and anything that usable in Front-End of a website